Archive for year: 2017

 Peak Season: $250 + $40(visa fee) + $40(Surcharge/night)

 Low Season: $200 + $40(visa fee) + $40(Surcharge/night)

 Gathering of 3 traveler or more – No extra charge (so assemble 2 of your companions along, spare some cash and shape enduring recollections!).

-4. Planning trip to Bhutan during Festival season.
+5. Planning trip to Bhutan during Festival season.

 Planning your trip to Bhutan during the festival time is the best way to explore the rich culture and tradition preserved.
 There are around thirty (30) festivals held annually in different parts of Bhutan.
 The most prominent tourist attraction festivals in Bhutan are Thimphu Tshechu, Paro Tshechu and Punakha Tshechu.
-This three festivals fall during the peak tourist season making up the tour cost as high as $225 per tourist per day.

-Various mask dances are performed during the festival (Tshehu), folk dances, traditional songs and many more.
+Various mask dances are performed during the festival (Tshechu), folk dances, traditional songs and many more.
 There are individual reasons behind every mask dances performed, which was first introduced by Guru Rimpoche to attract demons and subdue them.
 Different people come across wearing expensive dresses making the entire place colorful.

 Aside from religious celebrations, there are some other festivals trying to preserve flora and fauna.
 Some of the main festivals are like the Rhododendron festival, Black Necked Crane festival, Mushroom festival and many more.

 Check our festival dates for 2018.